 - Dr Andrea Gideon: Competition law, EU law, EU higher education institutions

-- Dr Michael Gordon:Constitutional law and theory, with a focus on the UK and its relationship with the EU.
+- Prof Michael Gordon:Constitutional law and theory, with a focus on the UK and its relationship with the EU.
 Particular topics of interest include sovereignty, referendums, and European fiscal governance.

-- Miss Harriet Gray: Common European Asylum System, principle of solidarity, asylum and immigration law, human rights.
+- Dr Harriet Gray: Common European Asylum System, principle of solidarity, asylum and immigration law, human rights.

 - Dr Thomas Horsley: EU institutional and constitutional law, the Court of Justice and EU integration, EU internal market law, free movement of capital.

 - Dr Gregory Messenger: Law of the World Trade Organization and regional trade agreements.
 Specifically trade defence instruments, SPS measures, services, and questions of governance.

 - Dr James Organ: EU democracy and institutional law, direct democracy and the EU: European citizens’ initiative and Member State referendums, European Parliament and EU citizen participation in EU external affairs.